MaximeMace/PingPong/README.md

 # 📄 Description

-Original version of the Pong game, fully playable on computer and touch screen (tablet, phone, etc.)

-> *Phaser is a JS framework dedicated to creating web games.*
+A platform project offering several useful tools for data science and data analysis.

 ## ℹ️ Overview

-- The current version of the game offers to choose the player's area on the screen.
+- The current version of the application only contains the architecture on which the tools will be added progressively.
-- The player plays against a pnj opponent (an upcoming version will allow 2 players to play on one screen).

 ![example](./example.png)

 ## 🚀 Usage instructions